 2. Brexit Risk for UK Manufacturing

-Claire MacRae, Alex de Ruyter, Julie Thomson, Jon McNeil and David Bailey
+Claire MacRae, Alex de Ruyter, Julie Roberts, Jon McNeill, and David Bailey

-3. The US, globalisation and health and safety
+3. The United States, globalisation, and health and safety

 Edward A Emmett and Philip G. Lewis

-Barb Neis, ,Lesley Butler, Desai Shan and Katherine Lippel
+Barbara Neis, ,Lesley Butler, Desai Shan, and Katherine Lippel